cescofry/Obsidaction/Inputs.md

 ---

 Inputs are the most important feature of Obsidaction.
-Inputs use a list like syntax to represent elements that can be interacted with when rendered in the app.
+Inputs use a list-like syntax to represent elements that can be interacted with when rendered in the app.
-A canonical input will look like this `- [id:type:value] some explanation text`
+A canonical input will look like this `- [id:type:value] description`
 - `id` is a unique identifier for the input.
 It will be used by the [Body template](Body%20template.md) and by [Bindings](Bindings.md) to reference the value of the input.
 - `type` the type of the input that needs to be represented. each inout type is listed in this page, but some of them can be inferred.
 Read more in the list below.
 - `value` is an optional value that is assigned as default.
 For example a picker may decide to have one of its options pre-selected.